Kawhi Leonard Saved the Raptors with a Shot Toronto Will Never Forget

 Embiid had played 45 minutes that night, a number that, just years ago, as he was recovering from multiple surgeries and being kept in bubble wrap, would have seemed unfathomable.
 This wasn't his best performance.
 He struggled on offense at times yet still finished the game with a solid 21 points on 6-for-18 shooting to go along with 11 rebounds, three blocks and four assists.

 More telling: As had been the case all season, the Sixers hemorrhaged points whenever he left the floor.
+Embiid became the first player to play 45 or more minutes in a game, finish with a +10 rating or higher, and still watch his team lose.

 He was their best player and most impactful player, just as he'd been all year.
-He'd given everything to this season, playing more games and minutes than ever.
-Leonard's shot seemed to break him.
+In 237 Eastern Conference semifinals minutes, the Sixers outscored the Raptors by 90 points.
+In the 99 minutes with him on the bench, the Sixers were outscored by 111.
+Embiid had given everything to this season, playing more games and minutes than ever.

 He collapsed into Marc Gasol's arms after the ball dropped to the floor.